๐Ÿ‘๏ธPerception

 Closure

-• The mind completes incomplete figures—we perceive partial shapes as whole by mentally filling gaps
+• The mind completes incomplete figures.
+We perceive partial shapes as whole by mentally filling gaps.
+Three Pac-Man shapes arranged in a triangle make you "see" a triangle that isn't actually drawn.

-• Explains logo recognition—brands like IBM and NBC use incomplete elements that we automatically complete
+• Explains logo recognition.
+Brands like IBM and the World Wildlife Fund use incomplete elements that viewers automatically complete.

-• Demonstrates top-down processing—prior knowledge and expectations guide what we "see" in ambiguous stimuli
+• Demonstrates top-down processing.
+Prior knowledge and expectations guide what we "see" in ambiguous or incomplete stimuli.

 Continuity

-• Elements on smooth paths are grouped—the eye follows lines, curves, and implied directions naturally
+• Elements on smooth paths are grouped.
+The eye follows lines, curves, and implied directions naturally rather than seeing abrupt breaks.

-• Crossing lines remain distinct—we perceive an X as two continuous lines crossing, not four lines meeting
+• Crossing lines remain distinct.
+We perceive an X as two continuous lines crossing, not as four separate lines meeting at a point.
+The brain favors the interpretation that preserves smooth, uninterrupted paths.

-• Critical for reading and navigation—allows us to track text across a page or follow a road through a landscape
+• Critical for reading and navigation.
+Continuity allows you to track text across a page or follow a road through a landscape, even when parts are briefly obscured.

-Compare: Closure vs. Continuity—both involve completing visual information, but closure fills in missing parts of shapes while continuity follows existing paths through space.
-If asked about reading ability, continuity is your best example; for recognizing partially hidden objects, use closure.
+Compare: Closure vs. Continuity.
+Both involve completing visual information, but closure fills in missing parts of shapes while continuity follows existing paths through space.
+If asked about reading ability, continuity is your best example.
+For recognizing a partially hidden object (like a circle behind a rectangle), use closure.

 Organization Principles: How We Structure Complex Scenes